standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ![Typical Contents of the /out Directory](img_cimpl/typical-out-directory.png)

-* cimcore - this directory is only used in the process of building the "modeldoc" export, and may not appear in the future releases.
+* cimcore - this directory is only used in the process of building the `modeldoc` export, and may not appear in the future releases.
 * [data-dictionary](#data-dictionary-export) - this directory contains an MS-Excel spreadsheet containing a list of model elements and value sets
 * [fhir](#fhir-export) - this directory contains all the definitions and assets necessary to produce the IG
 * [json-schema](#json-schema-export) - this directory contains schemas for the (**TO DO -- need to define the JSON schema export**)